SwedbankPay/developer.swedbankpay.com/_includes/3d-secure-2.md

 When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
-3-D Secure 2 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
+3-D Secure 2 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
 To increase the chances of this, there are certain fields that should be included in your request when implementing 3-D Secure 2.